adlnet/SCORM-to-TLA-Roadmap/examples/RosesCourseConversion/README.md

 The following courses are included as examples

 #### Roses SCORM 1.2 Original
+NOTE - THESE FILES REQUIRE UPDATES DUE TO CHANGES IN THE WRAPPER FILES.
+PLEASE SEE THE SCORM 2004 VERSIONS UNTIL THIS IS ADDRESSED

 The project contains the SCORM Version 1.2 Roses Course.

 This course version tracks a subset of SCORM data model elements using the SCORM Version 1.2 Run-Time Environment.